easypanel-io/website/docs/05-templates/jellyfin/index.md

 ## Benefits

-- Control Your Media: Jellyfin allows you to collect, manage, and stream your media from your own server.
-You have full control over your media library and can customize it to your preferences.
+- Control Your Media: Jellyfin is a free software media system that allows you to manage and stream your media your way.
+You have full control over your media, with no strings attached.
+- Stream Anywhere: With Jellyfin, you can stream your media to any device from your own server.
+Your media is ready to follow you, wherever you go.
-- Free Software: Jellyfin is licensed under the GNU GPL and is free to use, modify, and distribute.
-There are no hidden costs or fees to use Jellyfin.
+- Free and Open Source: Jellyfin is Free Software, licensed under the GNU GPL.
+You can use it, study it, modify it, build it, and distribute it for free.
-- Privacy Focused: Jellyfin does not track your data or have central servers collecting your information.
-It is open and transparent, and the only media you see is your own.
+- Privacy Focused: Jellyfin has no tracking, phone-home, or central servers collecting your data.
+Your media is your own, and Jellyfin respects that.
-- Available on Multiple Platforms: Jellyfin is available on web, desktop, Android, Apple, Amazon, Roku, and Kodi.
-Your media is ready to follow you wherever you go.

 ## Features

-- Movies: Enjoy your entire movie collection, easily browse and with beautiful artwork.
+- Media Management: Jellyfin enables you to collect, manage, and stream your media.
+Enjoy your entire movie collection, watch your favorite shows, listen to your music, and more.
-- Shows: Watch your favorite shows, automatically sorted by season and ready to binge.
-- Music: Listen to music, your artists, and your playlists at home or on the go.
-- Live TV & DVR: Watch TV and set automatic recordings to expand your library.
+- Live TV & DVR: With Jellyfin, you can watch TV and set automatic recordings to expand your library.
-- Books: Read your books, comics, and magazines.
+- Books, Comics, and Magazines: Jellyfin isn't just for video and music.
+You can also read your books, comics, and magazines.
-- Photos: Organize your photos and share memories with your friends and family.
+- Photos: Organize your photos and share memories with your friends and family using Jellyfin.
-- SyncPlay: Easily share a movie night remotely with friends or family.
+- SyncPlay: Sharing a movie night remotely has never been so easy.
+With Jellyfin's SyncPlay feature, you can enjoy media with friends or family, no matter where they are.

 ## Links